-As previously referenced the Scout has a smaller pellet hopper (4lbs) compared to the more expensive Ranger pellet grill (8lbs).
-That double capacity pellet hopper will prove handy if you’re away from the grill while its doing a long/slow cook/smoke.
+As previously referenced, the Scout has a smaller pellet hopper (4lbs) compared to the more expensive Ranger pellet grill (8lbs).
+That double-capacity pellet hopper will prove handy if you’re away from the grill while its doing a long/slow cook/smoke.

-The key difference is, where the Scout can increase and maintain the set temperature in 25-degree increments the Ranger with the Digital Arc Controller can increase and maintain the temperature at 5-degree increments.
+The key difference is, where the Scout can increase and maintain the set temperature in 25-degree increments, the Ranger with the Digital Arc Controller can increase and maintain the temperature at 5-degree increments.
 In other words, you are getting much better temperature control with the Ranger pellet grill over the Scout.

 Traeger Scout and Ranger Pellet Grill Reviews

 Being able to cook freshly caught fish or wild game with the convenience of a full-sized Traeger could really add to the enjoyment of your hobby.
 Therefore, I’ve included two videos below of the Traeger Ranger being used while out fishing or hunting game.

 Conclusions on The Traeger Scout vs Ranger

-The Digital Arc Controller on the Ranger is much more advanced with its 5-degree temperature window.
+The Digital Arc Controller on the Ranger is much more advanced with its 5-degree temperature accuracy.
 Therefore, if you can afford the additional $100 premium over the Scout, the Ranger is the unit to go for.

 That’s it!
 Thanks for reading.
-I hope this post has clarified the differences between the Traeger Scout and Ranger portable pellet grills.
-You can order either unit directly from Traegergrills.com.
+I hope this post has cleared up the differences between the Traeger Scout and Ranger portable pellet grills.
+You can order either unit directly from Traeger.com.
 They also offer 0% finance starting at $40 a month.